-The continuing surge in electric vehicle use has utilities looking to future impacts on the existing grid structure.
-Now, a unique consortium of stakeholders has released a white paper that shows that grid transformation can not only meet electric vehicle (EV) demand, but it can simultaneously benefit utility customers, the economy, and the environment.
+The continuing surge in electric vehicle (EV) use has utilities looking to future impacts on the existing grid structure.
+Now, a unique consortium of stakeholders has released a white paper that shows that grid transformation can not only meet EV demand, but it can simultaneously benefit utility customers, the economy, and the environment.

 The white paper is the work of the Midcontinent Transportation Electrification Collaborative (M-TEC).
 Co-convened by Great Plains Institute and ChargeUp Midwest, the group is composed of representatives from automakers, state government, electric utilities and cooperatives, charging companies, and environmental organizations.
 The group aims to inform decision-makers’ thinking around policies and initiatives to speed the electrification of transportation in the region.

 “We know that EVs have numerous benefits related to reductions in greenhouse gas emissions and reliance on fossil fuels, as well as cost savings for drivers and fleet managers.
 However, the untapped potential we need to pursue is how EVs can benefit the electric grid and electric customers,” said Brendan Jordan of Great Plains Institute. ”Fortunately, the new M-TEC white paper shows that there is an emerging consensus about why utility EV programs are needed and how they should be designed.”

 The white paper, entitled “Electric Utility Roles in the Electric Vehicle (EV) Market: Consensus Principles for Utility EV Program Design,” is M-TEC’s inaugural contribution in their work to find solutions and inform decision-making.
 The paper’s guiding principles are that utility EV programs should strive to:

 - Benefit customers

 - Decarbonize the electric grid and transportation sector